10 Best Winter Treks in Nepal

 Ever thought about trekking in Nepal during the monsoon and dismissed the idea straight away?
 Fair enough.
 While the summer months tend to be ignored by most travelers to the Himalayas, trekkers who choose to journey in Nepal during this time are rewarded with some of the most incredible benefits of trekking the Himalayas.

-On top of this, trekking in monsoon feels nothing like the busy trekking seasons like Trekking in Nepal Spring and Autumn that usually characterize crowds, and you will experience the Himalayas in a state you might not imagine-alive and vivid.
+On top of this, trekking in Nepal in monsoon feels nothing like the busy trekking seasons like Trekking in Nepal Spring and Autumn that usually characterize crowds, and you will experience the Himalayas in a state you might not imagine-alive and vivid.

-Unexpected Advantages of Monsoon Trekking
+Unexpected Advantages of Monsoon Trekking :

 | Advantages | Monsoon Season | Peak season(March-May & September-November) |